DevVictor19/DevVictor19/README.md

 ## About

-Desenvolvedor de software desde 2023, com experiência na criação de aplicações escaláveis e arquiteturas robustas, com especialidade no backend.
-Atualmente, atuo no desenvolvimento de soluções com IA generativa na Caramelo AI, utilizando Node.js, Go e LangChain para construção de chatbots inteligentes e automações.
+Software developer since 2023, with experience in building scalable applications and robust architectures, specializing in backend development.
+Currently, I work on generative AI solutions at Caramelo AI, using Node.js, Go, and LangChain to develop intelligent chatbots and automation systems.

-Anteriormente, trabalhei no Inaesp, onde desenvolvi o backend completo de uma plataforma de ensino à distância utilizada por mais de 40 mil alunos, além de atuar no frontend da solução.
-Também contribui para a criação de uma plataforma de compras online na SmartSE Sistemas.
+Previously, I worked at Inaesp, where I developed the complete backend for a distance learning platform used by over 40,000 students, in addition to contributing to its frontend.
+I also helped create an online shopping platform at SmartSE Sistemas.

-Possuo expertise em Node.js, NestJS, ReactJS, NextJS, PostgreSQL, MongoDB, Docker e AWS, além de experiência com Clean Architecture e metodologias ágeis.
-Sou apaixonado por aprendizado contínuo e produção de conteúdo técnico, compartilhando insights sobre desenvolvimento no LinkedIn.
+I have expertise in Node.js, NestJS, ReactJS, NextJS, PostgreSQL, MongoDB, Docker, and AWS, along with experience in Clean Architecture and Agile methodologies.
+I'm passionate about continuous learning and technical content creation, sharing insights about development on LinkedIn.

 ## Resume